 The spiritual covering doctrine basically teaches that your leader, your pastor, your prophet or your apostle is a human “spiritual covering” over your life or the personal affairs of your life.
 Therefore if you are not under the spiritual covering of your leader then you are not “covered” or “fathered” or protected from spiritual curses or from problems in life.

-Believers of this teaching therefore teach that every Christian believer needs a human spiritual covering to protect the believer from deception, curses, problems and even the devil himself.
+Believers of this false teaching therefore teach that every Christian believer needs a human spiritual covering to protect the believer from deception, curses, problems and even the devil himself.

 The spiritual covering doctrine also teaches that without your human spiritual covering, whatever you do will not be blessed by God unless it has the endorsement of your particular human spiritual covering.

-Today the spiritual covering doctrine is either openly taught or subtly imposed by certain religious sects and charismatic leaders upon their followers as a method of control and manipulation over people’s lives.
+Today the spiritual covering doctrine is either openly taught or subtly imposed by certain religious sects and cult leaders upon their followers as a method of control and manipulation over people’s lives.
 The acquiring of money and the control over people’s lives is at the heart of this doctrine.

 - Followers cannot make any major life or personal decisions without the input, knowledge or endorsement of one’s spiritual covering

 - Approval from your human spiritual covering is more important than approval from God or from God’s word.

 - Approval from your human spiritual covering is also believed to be equivalent to being approved by God.
 Therefore if your spiritual covering does not approve, it is presumed that God does not also approve.
 Or if your spiritual covering approves – then it means that God also approves.

 - Followers must have unquestioned loyalty and obedience to one’s spiritual covering.
 The doctrines or teachings by the spiritual covering cannot be questioned or challenged even by those considered to be the “lowest” members or followers within the hierarchy.

 - Followers have an obligation to confess sins and problems to their spiritual coverings, accountability partners or “shepherds”